Naming Patterns

 A leading underscore before a capital letter in a word is reserved.

-is reserved, while _foo
+For example, _Foo is reserved, while _foo is not.

 However, there are other situation may make